kwyse/personal-website/posts/post1.md

 With Rust installed, you'll have access to some new tools in your shell.
 The most important of these is `cargo` and the only one we'll use in this post.
 Cargo is Rust's package manager as well as a wrapper around `rustc`, the compiler.
 You can do most project management tasks directly from Cargo (near enough all with additional tools like [cargo edit](https://github.com/killercup/cargo-edit), also recommended).
 If you'd like to know more about Cargo, the [Cargo docs](http://doc.crates.io/guide.html) have you covered.

 To create our project, run `cargo new --bin demo-website`.
-The `--bin` flag tells Cargo we intend for this project to produce an executable binary, as opposed to a library that others will use.
+The `--bin` flag tells Cargo we intend to produce an executable binary, as opposed to a library that others will use.
 It will create a `src/main.rs` file that acts as the entry point.
 Running `cargo build` inside the root directory of the project (this is always the folder containing the `Cargo.toml` file) will create an executable in `target/debug`.
 Running `cargo run` should print out the ever joyous `Hello, world!` Executing `cargo run` will automatically do a `cargo build` before running if you've changed the source code since the last build.

 Instead of just printing to stdout, how about starting up a server and printing to a web page?
 It's surprisingly little effort.
 Read on!